awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

 **For each account:**

-**Step 1: Sign in with administrator access to the master account of the organization that currently contains the account you wish to enroll\.**
+**Step 1: Sign in with administrator access to the management account of the organization that currently contains the account you wish to enroll\.**

 For example, if you created this account from AWS Organizations and you use a cross\-account IAM role to sign in, then you may follow these steps:

-1. Sign into your organization’s master account\.
+1. Sign into your organization’s management account\.

 1. Go to **AWS Organizations**\.